 As summer turns to the fall season, I love adding small autumn decorations in our home.
 This usually means I buy a few pumpkins, scatter a few colorful leaves and light my favorite fall candle.
 One year, I decided to let the kids make a fall craft.
 But confession time: as much as I love my kids, I’m not always super eager to display their creations.

-This real fall leaf garland is a great way to give them a quick and easy craft that would actually be something I enjoyed hanging for everyone to see!
-It teaches the kids different ways to be thankful during this season and appreciation for the beautiful nature all around.
-And this simple yet beautiful garland is so much fun to enjoy this beautiful time of year.
+This real fall leaf garland is a great way to give them a quick and easy fall craft that would actually be something I enjoyed hanging for everyone to see!
+It teaches the kids different ways to be thankful during this autumn season and appreciation for the beautiful nature all around.
+And this simple yet beautiful fall leaf garland is so much fun to enjoy during this beautiful time of year.

 Why You Want to Make this Simple Fall Garland Craft

-- Simple craft for young kids that you will actually accomplish!
+- Simple craft for younger children that you will actually accomplish!

-- Lets you and your kids outside to appreciate the changing season
+- Lets you and your kids outside in a fun way during the autumn months to appreciate the changing season

 - Reminds kids of what they have to be thankful for